telerik/kendo-ui-builder/docs/data-providers/index.md

 # Data Providers Overview

-Data providers are data services which provide access to the data sources you want to render to support the associated business logic of your project.
+Data providers enable services for establishing the connection between the data you want to display and the data source you want to use.

 Each data provider is represented by a single service URI.
 While a data provider defines one data service, you can still define one or more data sources from the same data service to a single data provider.
 You can also create multiple data providers.